 Insurance companies in Maryland are now required to disclose upon request from the victim or their personal injury attorney the amount of insurance coverage their client may have.
 So you can find out from day one, how much coverage might be available to satisfy your client’s injury claim.
 This law went into effect on October 1, 2015.
 If you are a Maryland personal injury lawyer, you’re probably in the top 1% of your colleagues in knowing of the existence of this law.
-I think it is such a well kept secret, because I don’t believe any lobbying went into this effort.
+I think it is a well-kept secret because I don’t believe any lobbying went into this effort.
 No one is climbing over themselves to claim credit for it.
 Just the Maryland General Assembly doing their job.
 Who knew?

 This new law is a great advancement from where we were just four years ago and a nice upgrade from the 2011 law.
 Before the original law, an insurance company was not obligated to disclose its insured’s policy limits.
-Sure, there some smart seasoned adjusters who were smart enough to realize that disclosure benefited everyone and would tell you — or hint to you on the sly — what the insurance coverage might be.
+Sure, there are some smart seasoned adjusters smart enough to realize that disclosure benefited everyone and would tell you — or hint to you on the sly — what the insurance coverage might be.
 But that was the minority.
 Most claims adjusters wouldn’t give it out, usually with a gleeful poker face.

 This led to the insanity of sometimes spending thousands of dollars to collect medical bills and records only to find out that the insured only had a $20,000 in coverage.
 It was a disaster.
 But you really had no other choice because the only other way to get insurance limits was to file a lawsuit.